Nandostream11/Nandostream11.github.io/_posts/2025-07-12-AUG-Estima.md

 # image:                        #for thumbnail
 #   path: /path/to/image
 #   alt: image alternative text
-excerpt: "Isn't running CFD simulations every time a glider needs to optimize a certain performance aspect too hectic or just less on ROI"
+excerpt: "ML-Guided Design Optimization for Autonomous Underwater Gliders(Slocum model with parameteric variability)"
 ---

 PS: This is a project based on a problem that I came across while modelling the constraints, equations and analysing CFD simulations used for designing the body of a Glider during my Summer Internship at an Underwater Robotics based company.

 ## Introduction
+Isn't running CFD simulations every time a glider needs to optimize a certain performance aspect too hectic or just less on ROI
 The scope of this project is as narrow as the last unexplored frontier itself—**the deep underwater domain**.
 Despite the exponential rise of aerial and space autonomy tools, we still lack robust, modular, and data-driven tools for **optimizing and designing Autonomous Underwater Vehicles (AUVs)**.

 In particular, **Autonomous Underwater Gliders (AUGs)**—which operate by changing buoyancy and exploiting hydrodynamic lift—pose a unique challenge for simulation and iterative design.
 Current development workflows rely heavily on **computationally intensive CFD (Computational Fluid Dynamics)** simulations or simplified design heuristics, which are not scalable or intelligent enough for rapid prototyping.